16 July 2024 | 07:30 am GMT +7

 Realising the rise in demands for improved logistics, ASEAN member states cooperate to facilitate the movement of goods and supplies across the region.
 Central to this are ASEAN’s transport-related projects and trade facilitation measures such as the ASEAN Single Window.

 The ASEAN Single Window connects and integrates National Single Windows of the region’s member states with the objective of accelerating cargo clearances and improving transparency in doing business.
-It is now piloting the exchange of intra-ASEAN certificate of origin and ASEAN Customs Declaration Document among 7 countries in the region.
+The direct exchange of the ASEAN Customs Declaration Document (ACDD) through the ASEAN Single Window (ASW) that began in December 2020 has shown rapid development.
+As of February 2022, six ASEAN countries, namely Cambodia, Malaysia, Myanmar, the Philippines, Singapore, and Thailand, have successfully connected to this system.
+Other ASEAN countries are scheduled to follow in 2022.7

 Owing to the transport-intensive nature of logistics, the ASEAN prioritizes projects connecting the region.
 The ASEAN Highway Network (AHN) will connect capitals, sea ports, airports and other areas with high potential for investment and tourism.
 It consists of 23 designated routes totalling about 38,4000 kilometres.
 The Singapore-Kunming Rail Link, on the other hand, will pass through Singapore-Malaysia-Thailand-Cambodia-Viet Nam-China (Kunming) through railway stations and related infrastructure.